Prem-98/Hypothesis-tesing/README.md

 # Hypothesis-tesing
-This is assingment practice file of hypothesis testing with examples of 2 tail 2 sample test,anova test, chi-squre test
+This is assingment practice file of hypothesis testing with examples of   **2 sample 2 tail test,anova test, chi-squre test **